cre8ture/paper_mapping_eleventy/README.md

 ### Next using Pagination

-Using Eleventy's `fetch` functionality along with pagination allows for efficient and dynamic generation of static pages based on fetched data, such as academic papers from the arXiv API.
-This approach involves fetching the data, parsing it using the above process, and then creating individual static pages for each item in the dataset.
+Using Eleventy's `fetch` functionality along with pagination allows for the generation of static pages based on fetched data, such as academic papers from the arXiv API

 ### step 8: Preparing Data for Pagination
 Eleventy's pagination feature enables us to generate multiple pages from a single template.
 In my case, pagination creates a unique page for each paper fetched from the arXiv API.